evansun06/tft-board-planner/README.md

 _Phase 2:_

-User Request 7: As a user, I want the option to save or not to save a board, additionally, when I exit a board, I want to be prompted to save.
+User Request 7: As a user, I want boards to autosave, but have the option to delete a board.

-User Request 8: As a user, I want to be able to load and work on previous boards from application startup.
+User Request 8: As a user, I want to have the option to load and work on previous boards from application startup.